The Conjugal Configuration

 "The Conjugal Configuration" is the first episode of the twelfth and final season of the American television sitcom The Big Bang Theory, and the 256th episode of the series overall.
 The episode first aired on CBS on September 24, 2018.

 Plot

 After their honeymoon starts at Legoland California, Sheldon and Amy head to New York City.
 Sheldon's insistence on scheduling their marital relations stresses Amy.
 He says he only does it to remind himself to be intimate with her.
 They compromise by letting him make a schedule without sharing it with her.
-Leonard and Penny discover Mr. Larry Fowler (Teller) in Sheldon and Amy's apartment hiding from his wife (Kathy Bates).
+Leonard and Penny discover Mr. Larry Fowler in Sheldon and Amy's apartment hiding from his wife.
 Leonard notices parallels in his own marriage, which offends Penny.
 Leonard apologizes, and he and Penny reconcile.
 Penny convinces Mrs. Fowler to give her husband a break.
 When Mrs. Fowler wants to hang out with her regularly, Penny scares Larry out of the building.
 Raj instigates a Twitter feud with Neil deGrasse Tyson but is scared off when confronted over the phone.
 Neil then calls Bill Nye.